 Laureate™ digital process meters are a cost-effective solution for process signals such as 4-20 mA, 0-10V, or 0-5V which require zero and span adjustment for monitoring and control applications.
 Full-scale voltage input ranges from ±200 mV to ±600V and current ranges from ±2 mA to ±5 A are jumper selectable.
 All ranges are precalibrated at the factory, so that recalibration is not needed when changing ranges or signal conditioners.
 The 200.00 mV and 2.000 V ranges provide a high input impedance of 1 Gohm to minimize the load on the voltage signal.

-The meter can be set to a ratio mode (or potentiometer follower mode) by making a software selectiion.
+The meter can be set to a ratiometric (or potentiometer follower) mode by making a software selection.
 In this mode, the meter tracks a ratio of the applied excitation voltage and is unaffected by changes in the excitation voltage.
 Ratiometric measurements provide an exceptional accuracy of 0.01% of reading ± 2 counts.
 This capability is used with the meter's 5V or 10V excitation output for load cells and Wheatstone bridges, and with the meter's 5V excitation output for potentiometers which track wiper position.

 Scaling is from -99,999 to +99,999 (five full digits) with any decimal point to display readings in engineering units, such as PSI.
 Three scaling methods are user selectable: scale and offset, two-point method, and system-level calibration using actual transducer signals.